Mike Hurley

-Mike Hurley (born 1958) is a Canadian politician and the current mayor of Burnaby, British Columbia, Canada.
+Michael Hurley (born 1958) is a Canadian politician who has served as the mayor of Burnaby, British Columbia, since 2018.

 Early life

-Mike Hurley was born in 1958, in Magherafelt, Northern Ireland.
+Hurley was born in 1958, in Magherafelt, Northern Ireland.
 In 1983, he moved to Canada.
 In 1988, he joined the Burnaby Fire Department.
-Hurley served as Vice President of the International Association of Fire Fighters, until he resigned after being elected as mayor.
+He served as Vice President of the International Association of Fire Fighters, until he resigned after being elected as mayor.

 Mayor

-In October 2018, Mike Hurley, running as an independent candidate, defeated long-time Burnaby mayor, Derek Corrigan.
-A key factor in Hurley's victory was due to his opposition to the Metrotown demovictions under Mayor Corrigan and seeking improved housing.
-In 2020, Hurley was selected as one of the Top 25 Canadian Immigrant Award Winners of 2020 presented by Canadian Immigrant Magazine.
+In October 2018, Hurley, running as an independent candidate, defeated long-time Burnaby mayor Derek Corrigan.
+A key factor in his victory was his opposition to the Metrotown demovictions under Corrigan.
+In 2020, Hurley was selected as a winner of the Top 25 Canadian Immigrant Awards by Canadian Immigrant magazine.

-In the 2022 British Columbia municipal elections, Hurley retained his mayoral title by acclamation.
+In the 2022 municipal election, Hurley retained his mayoral title by acclamation.

+In 2025, he called on the provincial government to repeal housing legislation that required municipalities to allow density near public transit hubs.

+In August 2026, he announced he was going to run for re-election in the 2026 municipal election.